 Samsung is aware of the issue, but it’s not clear when it will be resolved.

 Feature image: Samsung

 Andy has been writing for Memeburn since 2014, and is now part of the furniture.
-When not pretending to be a table or covering the latest memes and South African news on Memeburn, Andy can be seen covering smartphones, gaming and car news on Gearburn and Motorburn.Read More
+When not pretending to be a table or covering the latest memes and South African news on Memeburn, Andy can be seen covering smartphones, gaming and car news on Gearburn and Motorburn.
+He is currently the editor of Memeburn, Gearburn and Motorburn.Read More